nchlswhttkr/mellophone/README.md

 pipenv run db-start
 ```

-If you receive an error about the port already being in use, this is likely because the default Postgres server is running - try stopping it with `pg_ctl -D /Library/PostgreSQL/10/data stop`.
+If you receive an error about the port already being in use, this is likely because the default Postgres server is running - try stopping it with `pg_ctl -D /Library/PostgreSQL/10/data stop` (or wherever Postgres is installed on your computer).

 Now that the database is up and running, we can set up Django and run migrations against the database.
 After this has completed we can run the backend server.